r-kupin/webserv/README.md

 		 1. `0000000001`, `0000000021`, etc.. - in `./1`
 		 2. `0000000010`, `0000000210`, etc.. -  in `./0`
     3. So the first request's body would be saved to  `./1/0000000001`, second - `./2/0000000002`, etc..
-## Blocking
-Regarding subject's requirements:
-- Your server must *never block* and the client can be bounced properly if necessary.
-- It must* be non-blocking* and use only 1 poll() (or equivalent) for all the I/O operations between the client and the server (listen included).

-1. **Blocking**: In a blocking server, when a request comes in, the server handles it synchronously, meaning it waits for the entire request to be processed before moving on to the next request.
-During this time, the server thread handling the request is "blocked" from doing anything else.
-If there are many concurrent requests or if a request takes a long time to process, this can lead to inefficient resource utilization and poor responsiveness.
-2. **Non-blocking**: In a non-blocking server, when a request comes in, the server initiates the request processing and then continues to handle other requests without waiting for the first request to complete.
-This allows the server to handle multiple requests concurrently without being blocked.
-Non-blocking servers typically use asynchronous I/O operations or event-driven models to achieve this.